rubberdk/Firefighting_Robot_Arm/README.md

 written by Dong Ho Kang (DK)

+### DEMO VIDEO

 [![](http://img.youtube.com/vi/1XVxniZMIpI/0.jpg)](http://www.youtube.com/watch?v=1XVxniZMIpI "")

-You can find more background of this probject from:
+You can find more information about this probject at:
 (portfolio link)

 ## INTRODUCTION